barisacdr/WordCounter/README.md

 Word counter project on maven
 (Reading on source blob recommended)

-For start make sure you copy the project to your computer from command line.
+For start make sure you copied the project to your computer from command line.
 Type these codes one by one:

 git clone https://github.com/barisacdr/WordCounter.git
 cd WordCounter